by KD Miller

 “No, my dear!
 My brother owns the store, but he hires other men to work for him.
 I loaned him the money for the store about a year ago, and business has boomed so much that he now has men working for him!
 Like the four of you, Ashton will go to school, and never be someone’s servant.”

-“Can we see him,” Francis asked, as he stifled a yawn.
+“Can we see him,” Francis asked, as he stifled a yawn?

 Theodore felt himself smiling at the great news.
 He and his brothers weren’t the only ones who were blessed to be adopted by a wealthy, caring family.

 “Well, Anna,” Catrina interrupted, as she changed the subject, and handed him a fresh mug of chocolate.
-“How about we gather up all of your belongings, and I’ll help you settle into your new room while the boys go take a nap up with Frank in his study?”
+“How about we gather up all of your belongings, and I’ll help you settle into your new room while the boys go take a nap with Frank in his study?”

 “We’ve never been inside your study,” Dylan giggled, as he slurped his chocolate.
 “Is it on the third floor?”

 “That it is,” Frank said.
 “I have a large sofa that can convert into a bed.
 I believe we need to give Catrina and Anna the entire second floor to themselves, so we’ll take a nap in the study.
 I’ll grab a few blankets and pillows from the linen closet.
-Francis you look like you could sleep for days!”
+Francis, you look like you could sleep for days!”

-Theodore felt his mood melt from sincere happiness over Ashton’s adoption to anger over being dismissed from his brother’s new lives.
+Theodore felt his mood melt from sincere happiness over Ashton’s adoption to anger over being dismissed from his brother’s new life.
 He sipped his chocolate as his siblings chattered with Frank.
 From the moment he’d chopped his hair off in the attic apartment above Mr. Tuscano’s candy store, and slipped into a pair of discarded pants he’d found in the church donation bin, Annabelle Lee O’Connor ceased to exist, and Theodore O’Connor Jr. was born.
 His brothers dutifully did what he told them to do.

 He knew that if he told them to pack up their belongings and that we were running away, they would ignore him and run tattling to Frank and Catrina.
 From this moment forward, he was back to being a girl, and would no longer be included in their daily lives.